 Configuring an AWS gateway

-After a gateway is added, the PingOne Privilege controller automatically discovers which cloud resources can be reached through that gateway.
+You can add an AWS gateway in PingOne Privilege using one of two methods.
+After a gateway is added, the PingOne Privilege controller automatically discovers which cloud resources can be reached through it.

 -